w338/booruextractor/README.md

 #Booru Extractor

-Firefox add-on for automatic extraction of images from image page of booru-like galleries.
+Firefox add-on for automatic extraction of images from image page of booru-like and other galleries.
 Files saved in a separate folders, for each gallery.
-Currently supported: Gelbooru, Danbooru, all *.booru.org.
+Currently supported: Gelbooru, Danbooru, Safebooru, some of *.booru.org, e-hentai.org, Flickr.

 1. Choose folder in options.
 2. Open page with image.